TaaniBravo/04-Code-Quiz/Q&A.md

 6. What is Zelda's alter ego in Ocarina of Time?

-7. When was Legend of Zelda originally released?
+7. When was the first Legend of Zelda originally released?

 8. Which of the games is set in the span of 3 days?

-9. Which of the games is set between time travel?
+9. Which of the games main plot involves time travel?

 10. What is the best selling Legend of Zelda game?